Uncle Jed's Barbershop Literature Guide

 CONNECT: Uncle Jed shows us the importance of making choices for the common good.
 He also demonstrates the importance of persistence.
 He doesn’t give up even when he has many setbacks.
 What choices do we (as individuals or as a family) make for the common good?
 When is it important to keep trying even when it gets hard?

-Art: Draw a picture of each of your family members showing the different hair styles in your family.
+- Draw a picture of each of your family members helping and caring for each other.